phesttas/phesttas-tickets-api/README.md

-# phesttas-api
+# Phesttas API
-The REST API for Phesttas service
+The REST API for event creators on Phesttas service